sunil-sunny/Node-Mongoose-tutorial/README.md

 Vidip Malhota

 Contributions:
-Avinash - Added Cards Component
+Avinash - Added Cards Component and generated the drop down by accessing the API through a service.
+Sai Sunil Menta - Displayed the selected movie in card and Added Movie Card Component along with Routing Module